linux-automation/usbsdmux/README.rst

 Quickstart
 ----------

-Create and activate a virtualenv for usbsdmux:
+Create and activate a Python virtual environment for usbsdmux:

 .. code-block:: bash

-   $ virtualenv -p python3 venv
+   $ python3 -m venv venv
    $ source venv/bin/activate

-Install usbsdmux into the virtualenv:
+Install usbsdmux into the virtual environment:

 .. code-block:: bash

-   $ pip install usbsdmux
+   $ python3 -m pip install usbsdmux

 Now you can run ``usbsdmux -h`` to get a list of possible command invocations: